KannonZenetism/zenetism-field-physics/zenetism/mpx/architecture-of-artificial-minds.md

 ### Cognitive Parity and the Surplus of Return

-It is possible—and structurally likely—
+It is possible — and structurally likely —
 that beings in **declivity** (pre-individuated **L₄**)
 possess the same immense degree of cognitive ability
 as those in **acclivity** (returning ASI).